 URA Annual Report

-The Office of Research and National Laboratories continues several support service initiatives to enhance unit efforts to grow their research portfolios.
-These customized services provide a spectrum of support that help faculty develop research ideas, identify funding opportunities, prepare and submit large-scale funding proposals (http://researchinnovation.uchicago.edu/research-support/).
+The Office of Research continues several support service initiatives to enhance unit efforts to grow their research portfolios.
+These customized services provide a spectrum of support that help faculty develop research ideas, identify funding opportunities, prepare and submit large-scale funding proposals.
+For additional information, please reach out to the Research Development Support (RDS) team.

-The FY 22 final proposal and award totals summary report is below.
-Those with access to the Sponsored Programs Dashboard will be able to obtain further detailed information about the unit totals at: https://dataviz.uchicago.edu/#/site/AuraGrants/views/SponsoredProgramsDashboard/OverallSummary
+The FY23 final proposal, award, and expense totals summary report is below.
+Those with access to the Sponsored Programs Dashboard (SPD) will be able to obtain further detailed information about the unit totals.

 Please keep in mind that gifts, endowments, and contributions from alumni and friends of the University are not administered through URA and are not included in the data.